lifeisstillgood/softwaremind/docs/conceptchapters/conclusions.rst

 globalisation suggests there will be one or two actually workable solutions - and everyone globally will then gravitate to those.
 And i guarantee that those solutions will not be profitable for an ad sales company in SV.

+Possible future models of social media

+conjectures:
+Social media reflects a neuron based model of how a brain works - we are building a single human brain - not AI just something that links all our selves together each as a node in network

+Trending : how externalmconcerns are raised to conscious level ?

+politicians care about trending - how does brain balance all this?

 Spam, blog spam, copyright violations and the poisoned well of knowledge